sctech-tr/sctech-tr/projects.md

 - <a href="https://github.com/sctech-tr/scfetch">scfetch</a> - the ultimate successor to <a href="https://github.com/dylanaraps/neofetch">neofetch</a> and <a href="https://github.com/sctech-tr/betterfetch">betterfetch</a>
 - <a href="https://github.com/sctech-tr/snakes-and-ladders-wii">snakes-and-ladders-wii</a> - a port of snakes and ladders for the wii
 - <a href="https://github.com/sctech-tr/statuspage">statuspage</a> - simple github workflow to check sites' status
-- <a href="https://github.com/sctech-tr/seasonal-buttons">seasonal-buttons</a> - 🌳 buttons that color themselves according to the current season!
-- <a href="https://github.com/sctech-tr/sendfile">sendfile</a> - 📜 send and recieve files across the local network
 # T
 - <a href="https://github.com/sctech-tr/talkative">talkative</a> - simple uwp app that reads user input with tts
 - <a href="https://github.com/sctech-tr/tbct-wii">tbct-wii</a> - test your controllers!!